(Figure from Pepe, Ehrenreich, & Meyer, 2014).

-The goal of this work is to investigate the planet mass function as well as the surface density distribution of planets (and possible correlations between the two), as a function of host star mass.
+The goal of this work is to investigate the planet mass function as well as the oribital distributions of planets (and possible correlations between the two), as a function of host star mass.
 We believe this is one of the best ways to provide strigent tests of planet formation theory.
-Our main tools are large exoplanet imaging surveys which to date have been limited to finding large gas giant planets at large orbital separations.
-We also develop phenomenological exoplanet population models for comparison to observations (as well as theory).
-Current projects include:
+Our main tools are large exoplanet imaging surveys which to date have been limited to finding gas giant planets at large orbital separations.
+We also develop parametric exoplanet population models for comparison to observations (as well as theory).
+Current views are summarized in a recent review (Gaudi, Christiansen, & Meyer).
+On-going projects include:

 - Surface density distribution of gas giant planets as a function of stellar mass.
-See our recent paper concerning M dwarfs (M. Meyer et al. 2018) as well as our poster on FGK stars presented at the 20th Cool Stars meeting in Boston.
+See our recent paper concerning M dwarfs (M. Meyer et al. 2018) as well as our most recent paper (Meyer et al. in prep; cf. poster on FGK stars presented at the 20th Cool Stars meeting in Boston).

 - Companion mass ratio distribution from planetary masses to brown dwarf companions as a function of stellar mass.
-See recent work on FGK stars published by Reggiani et al. 2016.
+See recent work on FGK stars published by Reggiani et al. 2016, and Meyer et al. (in prep; recent talk at ExoDem conference organized by the NASA Exoplanet Science Center).

-- Statistical analysis of the SPHERE SHINE exoplanet survey as part of the SPHERE GTO Team (PI – J.-P. Bezuit) where we lead the Working Group on Statistical Analysis.
+- Statistical analysis of the SPHERE SHINE exoplanet survey as part of the SPHERE GTO Team (PI – J.-P. Bezuit) where we co-lead the Working Group on Statistical Analysis (Vigan et al. 2020; Desidera et al. submitted; Langlois et al. submitted).

 - M dwarf exoplanet imaging survey with NIRCam on the James Webb Space Telescope: with Josh Schleider (GSFC), Chas Beichmann (JPL), and the NIRCam Exoplanet Team (PI -M. Rieke, U. Arizona).